taw00/writing-resources/Documents/on-fonts.md

 And with that, Times New Roman—and Courier New and Arial and the rest—have open alternatives that, I would argue, are just as mature and effective today as the ones they emulate.
 Some reasonable alternatives include&nbsp;.&nbsp;.&nbsp;.
 * Times New Roman &#x27F6; Liberation Serif, TeX Gyre Termes, Croscore Tinos
-* Courier New &#x27F6; Croscore Cousine (sans), Nimbus Mono PS, Noto Mono, TeX Gyre Cursor
+* Courier New &#x27F6; TeX Gyre Cursor, Nimbus Mono PS, Noto Mono
+  Courier New (but sans) &#x27F6; Croscore Cousine
-* Arial &#x27F6; Croscore Arimo, Liberation Sans, TeX Gyre Heros
+* Arial &#x27F6; Croscore Arimo, Liberation Sans
+  Helvetica &#x27F6; TeX Gyre Heros
+  Calibri &#x27F6; Crosextra Carlito

-> **In short: for submission of a manuscript, choose Liberation Serif, Termes, or Tinos unless you are asked to do otherwise.**
+> _In short: for submission of a manuscript, choose Liberation Serif, Termes, or Tinos unless you are asked to do otherwise._

 **Installation on Fedora 32**
 ```